likealittle/flickr/README.txt

 == SYNOPSIS:

   require 'flickr'
-flickr = Flickr.new('some_flickr_api_key')    # create a flickr client (get an API key from http://www.flickr.com/services/api/) user = flickr.users('sco@scottraymond.net')   # lookup a user
+  flickr = Flickr.new('some_flickr_api_key')    # create a flickr client (get an API key from http://api.flickr.com/services/api/) user = flickr.users('sco@scottraymond.net')   # lookup a user
   user.name                                     # get the user's name
   user.location                                 # and location
   user.photos                                   # grab their collection of Photo objects... user.groups                                   # ...the groups they're in... user.contacts                                 # ...their contacts...
   user.favorites                                # ...favorite photos...
   user.photosets                                # ...their photo sets...
   user.tags                                     # ...their tags...
   user.popular_tags							  							# ...and their popular tags
   recentphotos = flickr.photos                  # get the 100 most recent public photos
   photo = recentphotos.first                    # or very most recent one
   photo.url                                     # see its URL,
   photo.title                                   # title,
   photo.description                             # and description,
   photo.owner                                   # and its owner.
   File.open(photo.filename, 'w') do |file|
     file.puts p.file                            # save the photo to a local file end flickr.photos.each do |p|                     # get the last 100 public photos...
     File.open(p.filename, 'w') do |f|
       f.puts p.file('Square')                   # ...and save a local copy of their square thumbnail end end

 == REQUIREMENTS: